lixiang1994/AttributedString/README.md

 - [x] Support for multi-level rich text cascading and provide other style priority strategies.
 - [x] Support for all `NSAttributedString.Key` functions.
 - [x] Support iOS & macOS & watchOS & tvOS.
-- [x] Support text and attachment click event callback.
+- [x] Support text and attachment click or press event callback, support highlight style.
 - [x] Continue to add more new features.

 ## Screenshot